demisto/content/Packs/IBMMaaS360Security/README.md

 ## What does this pack do?

-The pack includes the **IBM MaaS360 Security** integration that allows you to collect Admin Login reports and Admin changes audits from IBM MaaS360 Security.
+The pack includes the **IBM MaaS360 Security** integration that allows you to collect Admin Login reports and Admin change audits from IBM MaaS360 Security.

 ## How does this pack work?